-11. Which practices does your school employ to promote nutrition, physical activity and overall school health?
+- 11. Which practices does your school employ to promote nutrition, physical activity and overall school health?
 Provide specific examples of actions taken for each checked practice, focusing on innovative or unique practices and partnerships.
-(100 word max)

-[X] Our school participates in the USDA's Heathier US School Challenge.
-Level and year: Silver Level 2014.

-- [X] Our school participates in a Farm to School program to use local, fresh food. - [X] Our school has an on-site food garden.
-Yes, small but effective! - [] Our school garden supplies food for our students in the cafeteria, a cooking or garden class or to the community.
+(100 word max) - [X] Our school participates in the USDA's HeathierUS School Challenge.
+Level and year: Silver Level 2014. - [X] Our school participates in a Farm to School program to use local, fresh food. - [X] Our school has an on-site food garden.
+Yes, small but effective! - [X] Our school garden supplies food for our students in the cafeteria, a cooking or garden class or to the community.
 YES!
-The garden spots are small on campus, however very productive and definitely an awesome teaching tool for nutrition, knowledge and sustainability!
-And the community has actively joined in helping promote and partner with these highly effective plots of learning about life.

-- [X] Our students spent at least 120 minutes per week over the past year in school supervised physical education.
+The gardens are small on campus, however very productive and grade level competitive!
+And the community has actively joined in helping promote and partner with these highly effective plots of learning about life. - [X] Our students spent at least 120 minutes per week over the past year in school supervised physical education.
 30 minutes per day - [X] At least 50% of our students' annual physical education takes place outdoors.
 Generally the students have at least 110 days for the 180 school days of outdoor physical education, being limited only by inclement weather of extreme heat, cold or rain. - [X] Health measures are integrated into assessments.

-Students are guided to set goals to measure physical activities that are age and appropriate.
-Additionally students are taught quality nutritional standards as it relates to - their physical well-being an overall health for now and their future.

-[] At least 50% of our students have participated in the EPA's Sunwise (or equivalent program.)
-All students have been provided lessons in EPA's Sunwise program along with other health factor by the school nurse.
-Due to the location of the school in the - sunny south, this is essential.
-Practices are in place at the school to support a Sunwise program for any and all outdoor activities and provide supplies with parental permission. [] Food purchased by our school is certified as "environmentally preferable" Percentage: 60% Type: Farm to Table, Fresh Fruit and Vegetable, non-GMO as feasible and packaging that is much more environmentally friendly than not, for example, - feasible and packaging that is much more environmentally friendly than not, for example, recyclable cardboard boxes and less plastics.
-The district Child Nutrition Program is highly supportive at additional costs to provide as much environmentally preferred food items as possible. - A great picture is attached to support how Childersburg Elementary embraces outdoor recreation via BIKES!
-High energy and multiple activities playground structure that serves over 30 students at one time is utilized by all students on daily basis, weather permitting.
+Students are guided to set goals to measure physical activities that are age and ability appropriate.
+Additionally students are taught quality nutritional standards as it relates to their physical well-being an overall health for now and their future. - [X] At least 50% of our students have participated in the EPA's Sunwise (or equivalent program.)
+All students have been provided lessons in EPA's Sunwise program.
+Due to the location of the school in the sunny south, this is essential.
+Practices are in place at the school to support a Sunwise program for any and all outdoor activities and provide supplies with parental permission. - [X] Food purchased by our school is certified as "environmentally preferable" Percentage: 60% Type: Farm to Table, Fresh Fruit and Vegetable, non-GMO as feasible and packaging that is much more environmentally friendly than not, for example, recyclable cardboard boxes and less plastics.
+Students actively help place compostable food in one container and paper and plastics in the correct binds for recycling.